 Chapter 13 Advantages

-Filing for Chapter 7 bankruptcy offers a variety of advantages, but requires that the filer qualify by taking the means test, demonstrating that they do not have sufficient disposable income to pay back the debts they have accrued.
-If you do not meet the qualifications for Chapter 7, it is still possible to file for Chapter 13 bankruptcy.
+Filing for Chapter 7 offers a variety of advantages, but requires that the filer qualify by taking the means test, demonstrating that they do not have sufficient disposable income to pay back the debts they have accrued.
+If you do not meet the qualifications for Chapter 7, it is still possible to file for Chapter 13.

 Chapter 7 Advantages

-Filing for Chapter 7 bankruptcy is an advantageous decision for many people.
+Filing for Chapter 7 is an advantageous decision for many people.
 It has the following advantages:

 The automatic stay can also temporarily stop foreclosure proceedings, utility shut-offs, and evictions.
 However, the stay will likely not apply to certain proceedings, such as legal actions to collect child support or alimony, and certain IRS matters.
 In some cases, creditors may also ask the court to lift the stay.